AqwamCreates/DataPredict-Neural/docs/API/Cores/BaseFunctionBlock.md

 #### Returns:

-* firstDerivativeTensorArray: An array containing all the total of partial first derivative tensors that is stored in the function block.
+* chainRuleFirstDerivativeTensorArray: An array containing all the total of chain rule first derivative tensors that is stored in the function block.

 ### setFirstDerivativeTensorArray()